serhatbe/Slip-Box/docs/publish-to-gitlab-pages.md

 You don't have to use GitHub to serve Foam pages.
 You can also use GitLab.

-Gitlab pages can be kept private for private repo, so that your notes are still private.
+GitLab pages can be kept private for private repo, so that your notes are still private.

 ## Setup a project